pankaj-mathur/selenium-serenity-valtech/README.md

 # How to execute - from command prompt
 1. Check out this source code
-2. Open comand prompt and go to the root of the repository and execute below for test to be executed is chrome (prefer chrome) mvn integration-test -Dwebdriver.chrome.driver=chromedriver.exe -Dwebdriver.driver=chrome -Dwebdriver.base.url= serenity:aggregate -Dit.test=AcceptanceTestSuite
+2. Open command prompt and go to the root of the repository and execute below for test to be executed is chrome (prefer chrome) mvn integration-test -Dwebdriver.chrome.driver=chromedriver.exe -Dwebdriver.driver=chrome -Dwebdriver.base.url= serenity:aggregate -Dit.test=AcceptanceTestSuite

 Or For IE use below command